NIFK14029U Motivation and Pro-Environmental Behaviour - Managing Change

 - suggest strategies and actions to enhance environmentally friendly behaviour in selected cases

-- critically discuss opportunities and limitations to behavioural change, given the political, legal, administrative and managerial set up.
+- critically discuss opportunities and limitations to behavioural change in light of overarching political, legal, and structural conditions.

 Academic qualifications equivalent to a BSc degree is recommended.